 Memorable Manitobans: John Cooke “Jack” Le Neveu (1902-1988)

 Born at the English Channel Island of Jersey in April 1902, son of Philip Cooke Le Neveu (1857-1926) and French teacher Florence Mary Le Neveu (1861-1961), his family immigrated to Canada in 1904 and settled in the Stonewall area before moving to the Municipality of St. James in 1911.
 He attended the Central Normal School and graduated from the University of Manitoba (BA, 1930).
-His teaching career started in rural Manitoba, including service as the Principal of Springfield School (1927-1929), before joining the Winnipeg School District and working at Ralph Brown School (1931-1935), Mulvey School (1935-1936), Principal Sparling School (1936-1942), King Edward School (1942-1948), Kelvin High School (1948-1957), Luxton School (1957-1959), and Churchill High School (1959-1970).
+His teaching career started in rural Manitoba, including service as the Principal of Springfield School (1927-1929), and a teacher at Transcona School (1929-1931) before joining the Winnipeg School District and working at Ralph Brown School (1931-1935), Mulvey School (1935-1936), Principal Sparling School (1936-1942), King Edward School (1942-1948), Kelvin High School (1948-1957), Luxton School (1957-1959), and Churchill High School (1959-1970).
 He was actively involved in Winnipeg High School speed skating events and was a member of Fort Garry Kiwanis Club.
 On 25 December 1945, he married Charlotte Catherine Morgan (c1915-1983).
 They took up residence at 723 Goulding Street in Winnipeg and had two sons: John Phillip Le Neveu and Dennis Morgan Le Neveu, and later moved to 236 Wildwood Park.
 He died at the Victoria Hospital on 26 September 1988 and his cremains were interred in the Brookside Cemetery.

 Death registrations [Philip Cooke Le Neveu], Manitoba Vital Statistics.